- Aug 12, 2025

 Culture Exploration of Ujjain and head back to Delhi

-• Morning: Get ready early in the morning and proceed by visiting the ancient Sandipani Ashram, exploring the Ved Shala, and visiting the Gadkalika Temple.
+- Morning: Get ready early and visit the ancient Sandipani Ashram, explore the Ved Shala, and visit the Gadkalika Temple.

-• Evening: Enjoy your dinner in Ujain by heading to the famous restaurant or trying the local food store.
-Then, depart from Ujjain and return to Delhi using your preferred mode.
+- Evening: Enjoy your dinner in Ujjain by heading to a famous restaurant or trying the local food at a store.
+Then depart from Ujjain and return to Delhi using your preferred mode of travel.

 Information about the rituals takes place at the Mahakaleshwar Temple